obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Start zls on editor startup, kill on shutdown (think about handling restarts later)
++ Notify zls when a document opens
++ On F12 request a jump to definition, print result in console
++ Store buffer URI when opening buffer
 + [bug] Can't uncomment a block
 + Comment out blocks of zig code
 + Do a basic highlighting of LOG.md (it's special)